USS North Carolina (BB-55): Decommissioning

-Battleship memorial
+Memorial and museum

 On 6 September 1961, North Carolina was transferred to the state.
 The ship was towed out of Bayonne, New Jersey, bound for Wilmington, by a group of nine tugboats on 25 September.
 At one point during the trip, on 2 October, the tugs lost control of the ship in the Cape Fear River and she collided with a floating seafood restaurant, though surprisingly causing only minor damage.
-After her berth was completed and repairs to the ship effected, she was formally opened on 29 April 1962.
+After her berth – located across the Cape Fear River from downtown Wilmington, about 28 mi from the river's confluence with the Atlantic Ocean — was completed and repairs to the ship effected, she was formally opened on 29 April 1962 as a memorial to more than 11,000 North Carolinians who died while serving in the United States armed forces during World War II.

-In 1964, a Kingfisher that had crashed in British Columbia, Canada, during the war and then subsequently salvaged was donated to the museum.
-The battleship was declared a National Historic Landmark on 10 November 1982; the application noted that the ship was in excellent condition and remained in its wartime configuration.
+In 1964, a Kingfisher that had crashed in British Columbia, Canada, during the war and then subsequently been salvaged was donated to the museum.

+In the early 1980s, when the Navy reactivated the four Iowa-class battleships, parts were cannibalized from North Carolina and the other preserved battleships, including Alabama and Massachusetts, to restore the Iowas to service.
+Engine room components that were no longer available in the Navy's inventory accounted for most of the material removed from the ships.
+The battleship was declared a National Historic Landmark on 10 November 1982; the application noted that the ship was in almost excellent condition and remained in its wartime configuration.